FEAT: A Linear-Complexity Foundation Model for Extremely Large Structured Data: Preliminaries

 \begin{definition} Given a structured dataset $\mathbf{X}\in\mathbb{R}^{N\times D}$ and its label vector $\mathbf{y}\in\mathcal{Y}^{N}$, let $\mathbf{X}_{L}\subset\mathbf{X}$ denote the subset of samples with observed labels $\mathbf{y}_{L}\subset\mathbf{y}$, and let $\mathbf{X}_{U}=\mathbf{X}\setminus\mathbf{X}_{L}$ denote the subset of query samples with unobserved labels $\mathbf{y}_{U}$. \textbf{ICL for structured data} learns a foundation model parameterized by $\theta$ to predict the label distribution of $\mathbf{X}_{U}$ conditioned on $\mathbf{X}_{U}$, $\mathbf{X}_{L}$, and $\mathbf{y}_{L}$ by approximating the true posterior predictive distribution:

 where $P_{\theta}(\cdot)$ denotes the predictive distribution induced by the model. \end{definition}

-At inference time, the labeled samples $(\mathbf{X}_{L},\mathbf{y}_{L})$ serve as the in-context support set, while $\mathbf{X}_{U}$ represents the query samples.
-Through the in-context learning mechanism, the model directly infers the label distribution of $\mathbf{X}_{U}$ based on the relational patterns observed in the support set.
-Since the predictive model is pre-trained to approximate the universal posterior predictive distribution, it can dynamically adapt to novel structured prediction tasks (e.g., varying feature dimensions or target types) using only the provided context, requiring absolutely no parameter updates or dataset-specific fine-tuning.
+At inference time, the labeled samples $(\mathbf{X}_{L},\mathbf{y}_{L})$ serve as the in-context support set, while $\mathbf{X}_{U}$ represents the query set.
+Through the ICL mechanism, the model directly infers the label distribution of $\mathbf{X}_{U}$ based on the relational patterns observed in the support samples.
+Since the predictive model is pre-trained to approximate the universal posterior predictive distribution, it can dynamically adapt to novel structured prediction tasks (e.g., varying feature dimensions or target types) using only the provided context, enabling seamless few-shot task adaptation while requiring absolutely no parameter updates or dataset-specific fine-tuning.